Programs IFC Environment

 Mike Flannigan

-Research Chair for Predictive Services, Emergency Management and Fire Science at Thompson Rivers University
+Research Chair for Predictive Services, Emergency Management and Fire Science at Thompson Rivers University Professor Emeritus at University of Alberta

 Dr. Mike Flannigan is a BC Innovation Research Chair in Predictive Services, Emergency Management and Fire Science, Faculty of Science as well as the Science Director of the Canadian Partnership for Wildland Fire Science (Canada Wildfire) located at the University of Alberta.
 Dr. Flannigan’s primary research interests include fire and weather/climate interactions including the potential impact of climatic change, lightning-ignited forest fires, landscape fire modeling and interactions between vegetation, fire, and weather.
 He was the Editor-in-Chief of the International Journal of Wildland Fire (2002-2008) and has taken on leadership roles with the US National Assessment on Global Change, IPCC, IGBP Fire Fast Track Initiative and Global Change Terrestrial Ecosystems (GCTE) efforts on the global impacts of fire.